jorge-sepulveda/blog/content/posts/domain-setup.md

 We are back in business and the jorgesepulveda.dev is now alive!(insert any fun quote from Mary Shelley's novels).
 Didn't even have to wait multiple days for the DNS checks.

+Another nice thing I don't have to worry about are certificates.
+Github Pages handles all that for me so less work for me.
+I've only used LetsEncrypt a couple of times but ask me how many times I've renewed them?
+That's right, none.
+Thanks Microsoft!

 I hope this serves as a good tutorial for anyone who wants to bring their site from Github Pages to their domain!